Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Introduction

 \textbf{Contributions.} We show that \textit{average treated outcome} metrics incur unbounded regret by this definition of welfare, and show that regret can be reduced by \textit{(i)} accounting for counterfactual untreated outcomes and \textit{(ii)} considering total welfare instead of average welfare among treated patients.
 Applying these two simple insights yields an optimal functional form for a quality measure that achieves zero regret as long as the principal can learn the mean conditional untreated potential outcomes.
 We refer to this as rewarding the \textit{total treatment effect}.

-Connecting this theoretical result to practice, we discuss two issues that arise when operationalizing the total treatment effect metric in real applications.
-First, we study the complications that arise when the total treatment effect is used to \textit{rank} different agents that might have different treatment population sizes and distributions, such as hospitals that serve more under-resourced populations.
-We show that the total treatment effect measure can be adjusted to yield rankings that account for these differences.
-Second, we consider practical issues of \textit{information asymmetry}, where the agent might observe more features about each treatment unit than the principal.
-We bound the decay in performance as the severity of information asymmetry increases.
-In doing so, our model newly connects information asymmetry in the principal-agent model to unobserved heterogeneity in causal inference, allowing us to leverage the rich literature on causal inference to better understand information asymmetry.
+Connecting the proposed counterfactual metric to practice, we discuss two issues that arise when operationalizing the metric in real applications.
+First, we study the complications that arise when the total treatment effect is used to \textit{rank} different agents that might serve different treatment populations.
+Second, we consider practical issues of \textit{information asymmetry}, where the agent might observe more features about each patient than the principal. \textit{Even an unbiased estimate of the counterfactual untreated outcome is not sufficient to maximize patient welfare when information asymmetries remain.} In addition to giving theoretical regret bounds, we also empirically show that it is not always better for a principal to condition on all known features, as this can \textit{amplify regret}.
+Our model yields new connections between information asymmetry in the principal-agent model and unobserved heterogeneity in causal inference.